1louder/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 The data for this report can be found at https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip.

-After downloading the data set, it is read into R to analyze it.
+After downloading the data set into a csv file named, "activity.csv", it is read into R to analyze the numbers.

 ```r